shishir10/codeJAm-play/README.md

-# PlayStartApp
+# CodeJam

-This is a sample application using Play Framework (See tags https://github.com/yesnault/PlayStartApp/tags for download)
+This is a simple application using Play Framework for Jigsaw hackathon

 ## Features
 * Sign Up